intelligence38000/android-docs/src/pages/maps/overview/events.md

 ---
 title: "Events"
 description: "Documentation about map events within the Mapbox Maps SDK for Android.
-Read about map clicking, flinging, scrolling, and other Mapbox map events."
+Read about map clicking, flinging, moving, and other Mapbox map events."
 prependJs:
   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"